cityofaustin/dts-work-zone-data-feed/README.md

 Scripts that support publishing work zone location data to a geojson feed specified by USDOT called [WZDx](https://github.com/usdot-jpo-ode/wzdx/tree/main).

+The json feed is available [here](https://data.austintexas.gov/Transportation-and-Mobility/Work-Zone-Data-Exchange-WZDx-JSON-Feed/d9mm-cjw9/about_data).

+A tabular version is also available [here](https://data.austintexas.gov/Transportation-and-Mobility/Roadway-Work-Zones/qyfh-gwei/about_data).

+These work zones are currently being shown on the [CTXGO website](https://ctxgo.com/workzones) (managed by TxDOT).

+***

 ## Data Sources

 ### AMANDA Temporary Use of Right of Way (TURP) Permits